 Compliance with these measures is monitored through at sea and in port inspections from Fisheries Officers, aerial surveillance from military aircraft, and the placement of observers on board vessels.
+In the 2014 calendar year, the inspections undertaken found no incidents where breaches of seabird mitigation regulations may have occurred across the New Zealand surface longline fleet.
+There have been reports from observed trips of vessels not using the required bird mitigation measures in accordance with the regulations which the Ministry for Primary Industries is investigating.
 Observer reports indicating problems with use of mitigation equipment are prioritised for follow-up with vessel operators.